 Here are a few more things you can try:

-- Restart your device – clears temporary conflicts.
+- Restarting your device clears temporary conflicts.

 - Check your internet – test it without the VPN first.